If you’re a newbie to wine, you might be overwhelmed by the sheer number of different types of wine varieties available.

 Primitivo

 This grape and wine are nearly solely produced in southern Italy under Primitivo, whereas the rest of the world refers to them as “zinfandel.”
-Primitivo wines are recognized for their high alcohol concentration, fruity aromas of raisins and black cherries, and high alcohol content.
+Primitivo wines are recognized for their high alcohol concentration, fruity raisins, black cherry aromas, and high alcohol content.

 Beaujolais